 Spring and Fall are crazy times of year in Vancouver.
 One minute it’s 17C and sunny, and the next we’re engulfed in a snowstorm that shuts down the city.
 So where do we hike, and more importantly, how do we make sure that we’re prepared for where we decide to hike.
 Being such a transient place, many of our residents are just passing through for extended stays so they really just don’t know.
 The most common question I get asked in these shoulder seasons is “what are conditions like?”
 If you’re a seasoned Vancouverite hiker, you may know the typical time of year when snow melts or arrives at certain elevations and certain regions, but if you’re like most, you may need a bit of help.
 And that’s OK, we all gotta learn sometime, somehow, so here I present to you some tips I have learned over the years about how to find current trail conditions.

-We are living in a silly time of passing the buck.
-People just loooooooooove assigning blame, always looking outward instead of inward.
-As a social media influencer, I’m often a target of this ludicrous blame.
-I get flack for not listing every possible thing that people should consider (aka common sense) in my posts and it seriously riles me up so I’m going to vent for a second, with none of the sugar-coating you get from this over-protective, delusional snowflake-creating society of ours because clearly there needs to be more bad cop going around.
 ONLY YOU are responsible for your safety when out hiking.
 Not me, not Search and Rescue, not the people who didn’t place enough visible trail markers, not Mother Nature, not even that terribly irresponsible “writer” that includes Hanes Valley in a listicle of spring hikes …just you.
 Venturing out after seeing one photo or reading one trip report does not constitute doing adequate research or make you prepared.
-Take responsibility for yourself.
+To stay truly safe, you need to take responsibility for yourself.
 Understand that hiking is not a walk in the park.
 Trip plan, train and take essentials on EVERY SINGLE HIKE.
 Learn more at adventuresmart.ca

 So, how do we be safe?